acerbilab/pyvbmc/README.md

    git clone https://github.com/lacerbi/gpyreg
    ```
    (PyVBMC depends on [`gpyreg`](https://github.com/lacerbi/gpyreg), which is a package for lightweight Gaussian process regression in Python.)
-2. (Optional) Create a new environment in `conda` and activate it (we recommend using Python 3.9 or newer, but older versions *might* work):
+2. (Optional) Create a new environment in `conda` and activate it.
+We recommend using Python 3.9 or newer, but older versions *might* work:
    ```console
    conda create --name pyvbmc-env python=3.9 conda activate pyvbmc-env